Ibex Ltd Annual Shareholders Meeting Transcript

-Thank you very much, and welcome and good afternoon to all.
-And thank you for attending the IBEX Limited 2020/2021 Annual General Meeting for Shareholders.
-I am Bob Dechant, Chief Executive Officer of IBEX Limited.
-And it is my pleasure to welcome you to our first virtual Annual Shareholder Meeting and to introduce you to Mr. Mohammed Khaishgi, our Chairman of the Board.
-Mohammed?
+Good afternoon and welcome to the IBEX Limited Annual General Meeting of Shareholders for fiscal year ended June 30, 2023.
+I'm Bob Dechant, Chief Executive Officer of IBEX Limited.
+It's my pleasure to welcome you to our virtual shareholder meeting and a pleasure to introduce you to Mr. Mohammed Khaishgi, our Chairman of the Board and the Chair of today's meeting.

-Thank you, Bob, and welcome, everyone.
-I'm Mohammed Khaishgi, and I'm the Chairman of the Board of IBEX and have served as a member of the Board since September of 2017.
-We thank you for joining us today.
-We're happy to be hosting our virtual meeting, which allows us to be more inclusive, reach a greater number of shareholders and keep everyone safe.
+Thank you Rob, and welcome, everyone.
+I'm Mohammed Khaishgi, the Chairman of the Board of IBEX, and I have served as a member of the Board since September of 2017.
+Thank you for joining us today.
+We're happy to be hosting our virtual meeting, which allows us to be more inclusive and reach a greater number of our shareholders.
+It's now shortly after 4 PM.
+Eastern Standard Time on December 6, 2023, and this meeting is officially called to order.

+Polls are now open.
+Please note, you may vote any time during the meeting until the polls close by clicking the vote button on the web

 Ibex Ltd Annual Shareholders Meeting Transcript